-So, overall, given the facts and circumstances of this complaint, for all of the above reasons, including those in my PD, I still think the Lender participated in and perpetuated an unfair credit relationship with Mr J under the Credit Agreement and related Purchase Agreement for the purposes of Section 140A.
-It follows therefore that I remain of the view that it is fair and reasonable that I uphold this complaint.
+So, overall, given the facts and circumstances of this complaint, I think the Lender participated in and perpetuated an unfair credit relationship with Mr J under the Credit Agreement and related Purchase Agreement for the purposes of Section 140A.
+I therefore remain of the view that it is fair and reasonable that I uphold this complaint.